Greek government-in-exile: History

-In November 1943, a British officer, Major Donald Stott, arrived in Greece and contacted the leaders of all the Resistance groups except for EAM.
-As most of these groups were republican, Stott pressed very strongly to have them declare their loyalty to King George II, saying the lack of royalist resistance was very embarrassing to the British government, which kept maintaining the Greek people were deeply devoted to their King.
-Stott also stated that Greece was liberated he expected a civil war to break out between the communist and anti-communist groups, and Britain would support the latter.
-Stott then went to Athens and stayed as a guest of the German Military Police.
-The purpose of Stott's visit was to discuss having the Security Battalions loyal to the Hellenic State switch over to serving the government-in-exile when it returned to Greece as Stott asserted to his German hosts that he did not want EAM to establish control over Greece, and was willing to assent to having Greek collaborators be employed by the returning government.
-Many senior German officials such as the Reichsführer SS Heinrich Himmler believed that the alliance of Britain and the Soviet Union would not last, and inevitably the British would be forced to ally with Germany against the Soviets, and as such Walter Schimana, the Higher SS Police Chief for Greece, and the diplomat Hermann Neubacher, approved of Stott's visit as the first step towards creating an anti-Soviet Anglo-German alliance.
-The German Military Police in Balkans were headed by Roman Loos, a professional Austrian policeman whom the British historian Mark Mazower called a "wily" and "shadowy" figure who closely worked with the SS, and was never tried for war crimes, instead continuing his police career until his retirement in 1962.
-Stott was in radio contact with the SOE headquarters in Cairo during his visit to Athens, reporting to Brigadier Keble.
-After Stott's meeting was uncovered, he was described as a "rogue" agent and reprimanded while Keble was fired.
-Stott's visit inflamed the suspicions of EAM of the Cairo government, as many EAM members believed the King would pardon all of the Security Battalions, which had been used to hunt down andartes (Resistance fighters), and enlist them to fight on his behalf.
-Mazower reported that many of the documents relating to the Stott mission at the Public Record Office are still closed to historians.
-Mazower argued on the basis of one declassified document stating "our long term policy towards Greece is to retain her in the British sphere of influence, and...a Russian-dominated Greece would not be in accordance with British in the Eastern Mediterranean" that the British policy in regards to the government-in-exile was to ensure they allied with anti-communist forces in Greece.
+In November 1943, a SOE officer, Major Donald Stott, arrived in Greece and contacted the leaders of all Greek resistance groups except for EAM.
+As most of these groups were republican, Stott pressed very strongly to have them declare their loyalty to George II.
+Stott also informed his contacts that once Greece was liberated he expected a civil war to break out between communist and anti-communist groups, and his government would support the latter.
+He then proceeded to Athens, meeting with senior German officials and requesting they arrange for the Security Battalions to switch sides and serve the Greek government-in-exile when it returned to Greece in order to prevent EAM from coming to power.

+Stott was in radio contact with the SOE headquarters in Cairo during his visit to Athens, reporting to a Brigadier Keble.
+After Stott's meeting was uncovered, he was denounced as a rogue agent and reprimanded while Keble was fired.
+Stott's visit inflamed EAM's suspicions towards the Cairo government, as many EAM members believed the King would pardon the Security Battalions and enlist them to fight on his behalf.
+Mazower reported that many of the documents relating to the Stott mission at the Public Record Office are still closed to historians, and argued on the basis of one declassified document which stated that "our long term policy towards Greece is to retain her in the British sphere of influence, and... a Russian-dominated Greece would not be in accordance with British in the Eastern Mediterranean" that Britain encouraged the government-in-exile to ally with anti-communist groups in Greece.